willianantunes/willianantunes.com/content/blog/2022/04/2022-04-26-add-claims-to-jwt-through-actions-on-auth0.md

   - auth0
   - jwt
 ---
-Recently I came up with a solution to handle single sign-on (SSO) internally for all enterprise applications inside the company.
-This scenario is typically known as [B2E](https://auth0.com/docs/get-started/architecture-scenarios/b2e) or workforce if you look at the Gartner report about [Critical Capabilities for Access Management](https://www.gartner.com/en/documents/4008096).
-So, for example, if a company uses [Azure AD](https://azure.microsoft.com/en-us/services/active-directory/) for its employees, their internal applications can use it to grant access (authentication), and utilize it to allow a user to execute something or not (permission).
+Recently, I came up with a solution to handle single sign-on (SSO) internally for all enterprise applications inside the company.
+This scenario is typically known as [B2E](https://auth0.com/docs/get-started/architecture-scenarios/b2e) or workforce.
+Look at the Gartner report about [Critical Capabilities for Access Management](https://www.gartner.com/en/documents/4008096) for more details.
+So, for example, if a company uses [Azure AD](https://azure.microsoft.com/en-us/services/active-directory/) for its employees, the companies's internal application can use it to grant access (authentication), and allow a user to execute something or not (permission).

-## What will we do
+## What will we do?

 This post is the first of two where I will demonstrate how we can achieve SSO with Django applications for the B2E scenario, focused on [The Django admin site](https://docs.djangoproject.com/en/4.0/ref/contrib/admin/), through Auth0.

 ## Managing permissions through claims

-The idea is quite simple: after the user's login, we'll include all groups he has inside a custom claim.
+The idea is quite simple: after the user's login, we'll include all groups he belongs to inside a custom claim.
 Of course, this strategy is not production-ready, but let's keep things simple for the article's sake.
 Let's see an image that illustrates the whole flow:

 ![Sequence diagram that shows 4 columns.
 It has the user, the admin portal, the auth0 tenant, and the XYZ company.
 Basically it demonstrates the authentication process among these entities.](/assets/posts/blog-22-order-1-image-1-sequential-diagram.png "Sequence diagram.")